replicatedhq/chartsmith/chartsmith-extension/DEVELOPMENT.md

 ### Development Workflow

-1. Configure the endpoints in your VSCode settings as needed.
+1. Configure the API endpoint in your VSCode settings as needed.
-2. If you're already logged in, you'll need to log out and log in again for the new endpoints to take effect.
+2. If you're already logged in, you'll need to log out and log in again for the new endpoint to take effect.
-3. The extension will use the configured endpoints for all operations.
+3. The extension will use the configured API endpoint and derive other endpoints from it.

 ### Notes on HTTPS